 The task of exposing and dealing with narcissism is not so easy.
 We often misunderstand this psychological phenomenon; it’s far more complex than inflated self-esteem.

-This blog will delve deep into the psyche of narcissists by exploring their five main habits.
+This blog will delve deep into the psyche of narcissists by exploring their five main narcissistic behaviors.

 What is a Narcissist?